Partitions, Multiple Zeta Values and the q-bracket: Induced relations among Multiple Zeta Values

 \end{corollary} \begin{proof} The first equality follows directly from Proposition~\ref{prop:QkinStanleyCoordinates} by taking the weight limit.
 Note that for all $f\in \MS$ we have $Z\exp f=Z f$.
-Moreover, for computing the weight limit of $Q_k$ we make use of the Bloch--Okounkov theorem (which expresses the generating series of the $Q_k$ as a certain Jacobi form of which one easily computes the constant term).
+Moreover, for computing the weight limit of $Q_k$ we make use of the Bloch--Okounkov theorem, which expresses the generating series of the~$Q_k$ as a certain Jacobi form \cite[Theorem~6.1]{BO}, i.e.,

+Recall that the Eisenstein series in this work are normalized such that the weight limit of~$G_k$ equals~$\zeta(k)$.

 For the second equality, we combine Proposition~\ref{prop:QkinStanleyCoordinates} with the explicit formula for~$\iota$ in Remark~\ref{rk:iotaexplicit} in order to find that

 Then, similarly, the second equality follows by taking the weight limit. \end{proof}